Tuareg people: Post-colonial era

 This second (or third) uprising was in May 1990.
 In the aftermath of a clash between government soldiers and Tuareg outside a prison in Tchin-Tabaraden, Niger, Tuareg in both Mali and Niger claimed independence for their traditional homeland: Ténéré in Niger, including their capital Agadez, and the Azawad and Kidal regions of Mali.

 Deadly clashes between Tuareg fighters, with leaders such as Mano Dayak, and the military of both countries followed, with deaths into the thousands.
 Negotiations initiated by France and Algeria led to peace agreements in January 1992 in Mali and in 1995 in Niger, both arranging for decentralization of national power and the integration of Tuareg resistance fighters into the countries' national armies.

 Major fighting between the Tuareg resistance and government security forces ended after the 1995 and 1996 agreements.
 As of 2004, sporadic fighting continued in Niger between government forces and Tuareg rebels.
 In 2007, a new surge in violence occurred.

 The development of Berberism in North Africa in the 1990s fostered a Tuareg ethnic revival.

 Since 1998, three different flags have been designed to represent the Tuareg.
 In Niger, the Tuareg people remain socially and economically marginalized, remaining poor and unrepresented in Niger's central government.

 On 21 March 2021, IS-GS militants attacked several villages around Tillia, Niger, killing 141 people.
 The main victims of the massacres were the Tuaregs.

+During the Mali War, in April 2026, Tuareg separatist group Azawad Liberation Front launched an offensive against the Malian Army, capturing the key commune of Kidal and parts of Gao.